Reconquering Bell sampling on qudits: stabilizer learning and testing, quantum pseudorandomness bounds, and more: Introduction

 Stabiliser state testing is the problem of deciding whether a given quantum state $|\psi\rangle\in(\mathbb{C}^d)^{\otimes n}$ is either a stabiliser state or else is $\varepsilon$-far in fidelity from all stabiliser states.
 The measure of closeness of $|\psi\rangle$ from any stabiliser state is usually referred to as the \emph{stabiliser fidelity}~\cite{bravyi2019simulation}, i.e., $F_{\mathcal{S}}(|\psi\rangle) \triangleq \max_{|\mathcal{S}\rangle}|\langle\mathcal{S}|\psi\rangle|^2$.
 We are thus interested in testing whether a given state has stabiliser fidelity $1$ or at most $1-\varepsilon$.

-Stabiliser testing was mostly solved by Gross, Nezami, and Walter~\cite{gross2021schur} for all dimensions $d\geq 2$.
+Stabiliser testing with a constant number of samples was first achieved by Gross, Nezami, and Walter~\cite{gross2021schur} for all dimensions $d\geq 2$.
 The authors proposed a simple testing algorithm for \emph{qubits} which is based on obtaining $\mathbf{x}\in\mathbb{F}_2^{2n}$ via Bell difference sampling, measuring the corresponding Weyl operator $\mathcal{W}_{\mathbf{x}}$ twice on two independent copies of $|\psi\rangle$, and checking whether the outcomes are equal or not.
 Both outcomes will always be equal if $|\psi\rangle$ is a stabiliser state, but might differ with some probability is $|\psi\rangle$ has stabiliser fidelity at most $1-\varepsilon$.
 By repeating this procedure $O(1/\varepsilon)$ times, one can distinguish both cases with high probability.
 Their algorithm for higher dimensions $d>2$, however, does not have a simple interpretation.
 Gross, Nezami, and Walter~\cite{gross2021schur} introduced the operator

 and showed that $\Pi_r^+$ is projector for $r\geq 2$ such that $\operatorname{gcd}(d,r) = 1$.
 The authors then proved that the binary POVM $\{\Pi_r^+, \mathbf{I} - \Pi_r^+\}$ has the desired property of always measuring $\Pi_r^+$ if and only if $|\psi\rangle$ is a stabiliser state.
 Therefore, by measuring the POVM $\{\Pi_r^+, \mathbf{I} - \Pi_r^+\}$ $O\big(\frac{d^2}{\varepsilon}\big)$ times, it is possible to distinguish between the two cases with high probability.